acidanthera/WhateverGreen/Manual/FAQ.IntelHD.en.md

 This information is useful for those who make custom patches.
 ![](https://github.com/acidanthera/WhateverGreen/blob/master/Manual/Img/ifbt.png)
 In 10.14 for SKL and newer to get a dump suitable for the script you can use the debug version of *WEG* with the
 `-igfxdump` boot-argument.
-The dump will be saved in the root of the system partition.
+The dump will be saved to /var/log/
 The original and patched dumps can be obtained with IOReg when using a debug version of *WEG* and booting with the
 `-igfxfbdump` boot-argument from `IOService:/IOResources/WhateverGreen`.